isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 .. code-block:: sql

+    # This query makes use of a legacy UDF or user defined function.
-    ## and paste this next bit into the "UDF Editor" window
+    # Paste this next bit into the "UDF Editor" window.

+    # Also, note that in legacy SQL we use '#' as a comment char
+    # and surround our table names in square brackets.
+    # these will change when we move to standard SQL.

     function binIntervals(row, emit) {
+      // This is javascript ... here we use '//' for comments  :-)
+      // Legacy UDFs take a single row as input.

       var binSize = 10000;  // Make sure this matches the value in the SQL (if necessary) var startBin = Math.floor(row.region_start / binSize);
       var endBin = Math.floor(row.region_end / binSize);